arceusplayer11/GhostV3/ghost_zh_readme.txt

  * for movement.
 However, FFC positions have no Z value, so the enemy will always be on the ground.
  * GhostWaitframeM() allows you to specify a position manually.
  *
- * If you want to make a custom Waitframe method that incorporates one of these, be aware that, if the enemy is stunned, the
+ * If you want to make a custom Waitframe method that incorporates one of these, be aware that if the enemy is stunned, the
- * function won't return until it recovers.
+ * function won't return until it recovers or dies.

 bool GhostWaitframesN(ffc this, npc ghost, bool clearOnDeath, bool quitOnDeath, int numFrames) bool GhostWaitframesF(ffc this, npc ghost, bool clearOnDeath, bool quitOnDeath, int numFrames)